aws-samples/machine-learning-using-k8s/jupyterhub.md

    tf.__version__
    ```

-   Click on `Run` to run the code and see the output:
+   Click on `Run` to run code and see the output:

    ![JupyterHub Tensorflow Version](images/jupyter-output-tensorflow-version.png)